EdgeVPN/ipop-project.github.io/_pages/configbasics.md

 * lo is the loopback interface
 * eth0 is the main network interface
 * ovs-system is the Open vSwitch
-* edgbr101000F is the EdgeVPN.io bridge (the name is a concatenation of the prefix and overlay ID from the configuration)
+* evioMyTest is the EdgeVPN.io bridge (the name is a concatenation of the prefix and overlay ID from the configuration)
-* brl10100F is the bridge configured with an IP address
+* appbrMyTest is the bridge configured with an IP address
 * tnl-* are the tap devices from which EdgeVPN.io packets are picked/injected from/into the virtual network

 ```